AspectOfJerry/JerryBot/README.md

-# DiscordBot-Jerry-Bot
+# Discord-Jerry-Bot
-## Do not contribute
+Do not contribute.
-Do not contribute to this project unless you have been told to.